zarr-developers/VirtualiZarr/docs/faq.md

 ## How do VirtualiZarr and Kerchunk compare?

-You now have a choice between using VirtualiZarr and Kerchunk: VirtualiZarr provides almost all the same features as Kerchunk.
+You have a choice between using VirtualiZarr and Kerchunk: VirtualiZarr provides almost all the same features as Kerchunk.

-Users of kerchunk may find the following comparison table useful, which shows which features of kerchunk map on to which features of VirtualiZarr.
+Users of Kerchunk may find the following comparison table useful, which shows which features of Kerchunk map on to which features of VirtualiZarr.

 | Component / Feature                                                      | Kerchunk                                                                                                                            | VirtualiZarr                                                                                                                                     |
 | ------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |